 Things just got tasty with The Wiener’s Circle

 No doubt The Wiener’s Circle is an iconic Chicago destination, and now you can get their signature char dogs and char burgers at Impact Field.
-To help kick things off, some of their celebrity staff will make special home game appearances.
+Some of their celebrity staff will make special home game appearances.
 As part of this partnership, The Chicago Dogs will celebrate Wiener Wednesdays during every Wednesday home game by changing their name to The Chicago Wieners and playing in specially branded uniforms, complete with a Wiener’s Circle patch and #NoKetchup logo.
 The Wednesday home games will also serve as a celebration of Chicago’s oldest culinary tradition, with special offers for fans to enjoy.

 Celebrating a birthday?